stevenhwu/stevenhwu.github.io/contact.md

 hero_height: is-small
 ---

 If you are interested in join my lab, please contact me with the following information.
+We are looking for people with diverse background and skillset, include agronomist, biologists, statisticians, and computer scientists.

 ### Prospective undergraduates
 - Your CV/resume